Call or Email me for further information about lessons!

 When the Peabody hired me as faculty, my duties encompassed guitar instruction and all levels of music theory.
 I was soon appointed co-chairman of the preparatory theory department there.

-As creator / director of a new jazz department, I founded a jazz ensemble at Peabody, while teaching jazz improvisation, and music history (classical, blues, and jazz).
+As creator / director of a new jazz department, I founded the first jazz ensemble at Peabody, while teaching jazz improvisation, and music history (classical, blues, and jazz).
 During that time I also taught courses at the Johns Hopkins Evening College, Johns Hopkins University, and Goucher College Center.